MarcelGarus/server/blog/draft memory-layouts.md

-topics: Martinaise, code
+topics: Martinaise, Plum, programming language design, code

-# Stride Size
+# Compact Memory Layouts

-## An exploration of size and alignment
+## How I handle size and alignment

 Many programming languages have product types, often called structs.
 For example, this is a struct in my language [Martinaise](/martinaise):